Pulse oximeters are small, portable devices that can detect low oxygen in the blood, a sign of life-threatening illness.

 ALIMA will work closely with Institut National de la Santé et de la Recherche Médicale (INSERM), Solthis and Terre des Hommes, as well as ministries, civil society and scale-up partners.

-Unitaid is funding a similar project to pilot pulse oximeters with PATH, in five other countries in Africa and Asia.
+Unitaid is funding a similar initiative, PATH’s TIMCI project, to pilot pulse oximeters in five other countries in Africa and Asia.